 Access the academic paper below:

 The study also revealed that the game scores very high on psychological measures of physical activity motivation and enjoyment.
 In addition, Super Stomp also scored high in a survey that measures engagement with the game and how enjoyable the game was.
 In short, games like Super Stomp can tick all the boxes for making the player feel motivated to exercise.

 The academic paper about Super Stomp was presented at the international CHI PLAY game research conference.
 CHI PLAY is the international and interdisciplinary conference (by ACM SIGCHI) for researchers and professionals across all areas of play, games and human-computer interaction (HCI).
 The conference took place between the 22nd and 25th October 2019 in Barcelona, Spain.

 However, this paper was not the first academic study published by CHI about our games.
 In 2016 CHI Conference a study was published about the ValoClimb augmented climbing wall game platform.

 Furthermore, there has been several academic papers written about our products based on the post doctoral research of Valo Motion’s CEO, Dr Raine Kajastila.
 This research has helped us to create products that are loved all over the world.
-Click THIS LINK to read about how we have already virtually walked people around the world 145 times and counting!

 Some of Raine’s research topics have included how can technology be used to motivate people to move or learn skills in sports.
 Some of the studies also researched the feasibility of interaction or safety in augmented reality exergaming products.